norswap/autumn/doc/autumn/guide/2-transactionality.md

 The transactionality rule is very simple: it says that either a parser succeeds (returns `true`), or it fails (returns `false`) without modifying the parse state.

-To be clear, a parser may modify the parse state (enact side-effects), but it must roll back all changes if it ultimately fails.
+To be clear, a parser may modify the parse state (enact side effects), but it must roll back all changes if it ultimately fails.

 ### Transactionality and Sub-Parsers